Areas covered: Reading, Caversham, Calcot, Tilehurst, Theale, Purley on Thames, Pangbourne

 You need to avoid any property vacancies at all costs, as a vacant property means no rent!
 An experienced Inventory Clerk will help maintain a quick turnaround, so that you can get new tenants in the property as soon as possible.

-Full members of the AIIC (Association of Independent Inventory Clerks) and APIP (Association of Professional Inventory Providers) provide assurance that your inventory clerk is trained to the highest standard possible.
-Members of these leading organisations must adhere to a strict code of conduct and professionalism, which also protects against any possible problems or disputes that you (hopefully don’t) encounter with your Inventory company.
+Full members of the AIIC (Association of Independent Inventory Clerks) providing assurance that your inventory clerk is trained to the highest standard possible.
+Members of this leading organisation must adhere to a strict code of conduct and professionalism, which also protects against any possible problems or disputes that you (hopefully don’t) encounter with your Inventory company.

 Full members of The Association of Independent Inventory Clerks